IMBA Trail Labs

 Scholarships will be available for those representing “trail deserts” — places with little to no trails or mountain biking — particularly where there are opportunities to affect greater diversity, equity and inclusion.
 More information on scholarship opportunities coming soon.

-The first Trail Lab will be held June 20–22, 2018 with the second following in October and third to be determined.
+The first Trail Lab will be held June 20–22, 2018 with the second following in October.
 Following the three hosted in Bentonville, future Trail Labs will branch out to other communities across the country in 2019.

 Why NW Arkansas?